Choens/titanic-workshop/README.md

 but the presenter only claims to be knowledgeable of and support RStudio / ESS.
 Use other interfaces, such as Statet, only if you feel confident you can set up and configure them prior to the workshop.

+## Setup

+I will include more OS-specific instructions tonight.
+If anyone has any problems getting setup for the workshop, please file a bug against this project to get my attention and I'll work through it with you.
+If you have problems installing R, RStudio or Emacs / ESS, file a bug against this README file.
+If you have trouble installing the packages, file a bug against packages.R.